Si-Lunsi/Si-Lunsi/README.md

 # 👋 Hi, I'm Lunsiya Sithivinayagam

-### 🧠 About Me AI
+### 🧠 About Me

-I’m passionate about **Artificial Intelligence, Machine Learning, and Data Science**.
-This repository is my **About Me AI** — a living document powered by projects, experiments, and ideas I explore in AI.
+Motivated and passionate AI/ML Engineer with strong problem-solving skills and a track record of delivering innovative solutions.
+Proficient in Python, TensorFlow, and PyTorch.
+Experienced in computer vision and NLP, with a strong background in software development, team collaboration, and self-directed learning.

 ---